 “Assigned Gender at Birth”, “Assigned Male at Birth”, and “Assigned Female at Birth”.
 When a person is born, they are given either the marker of “male” or “female” on their legal and medical documents.
 This does not necessarily line up with their gender identity, but it does inform how they are treated by those around them, such as whether their parents give them barbies or toy trucks.
 These terms do not simply apply to transgender individuals; they were originally used to refer to intersex people.

 Biological sex is a bit complicated.
 At its most basic, it is the anatomy of the reproductive system in conjunction with secondary sex characteristics–chromosomes, ovaries, testes, breasts, the works.
 The problem with this simplified definition is that it doesn’t work for transgender and intersex individuals, along with a variety of other cis-identifying people.
 Not all chromosomes are XX and XY, some cis women are born without uteri, sometimes cis people experience a trauma that forces the removal of their genitalia.
-I’ll give you a personal anecdote for why the concept of biological sex is basically useless: I’m on a medication called isotretinoin (it’s a skin care thing).
+I’ll give you a personal anecdote for why the concept of biological sex is basically useless: I’m was once on a medication called isotretinoin (it’s a skin care thing).
 It’s currently in testing, so it’s really complicated to acquire it.
 One part of this process is that, because the medication can cause birth defects, there is a separate system for males and females.
-Because of my chromosomes, the fact that I have working ovaries, and the fact that I could in theory become pregnant, I got placed in the female system and have to take a pregnancy test once a month before picking up my prescription.
+Because of my chromosomes, the fact that I have working ovaries, and the fact that I could in theory become pregnant, I got placed in the female system and had to take a pregnancy test once a month before picking up my prescription.
 However, there’s a pretty big problem with this: if I got pregnant, any baby I were to give birth to would have birth defects anyway.
 Why?
 Because I take testosterone.
-And yet, I still have to sit through my blood being drawn, fill out a quiz online talking about my contraception choices, and take pills out of a package with 15+ images of pregnant ladies with a red X over them.
+And yet, I still had to sit through my blood being drawn, fill out a quiz online talking about my contraception choices, and take pills out of a package with 15+ images of pregnant ladies with a red X over them.
 I asked my doctors, and they said I would still have to do this even if I had my ovaries removed.
 I wouldn’t even be able to become pregnant!
 This is only one example of many, but I think you can get the picture that biological sex can be majorly changed due to the marvels of modern medicine and that the way society treats biological sex as a be-all-end-all dichotomy really doesn’t make any sense at all.

 Also known as Genital Reconstruction Surgery (GRS), this takes two shapes depending on the genitalia and reproductive organs the patient begins with.
 If the person begins with a penis, they undergo vaginoplasty, in which (often, but not always) the skin of the penis is inverted to create a neovagina.
 If the person begins with testes, they may use the skin of scrotum to create the neovagina, but the testes themselves are removed.
 If the person begins with a vagina, they may undergo phalloplasty, wherein the urethra is extended through a penis constructed of a graft of skin from another place on the body (such as the stomach or arm) which is mounted on the clitorus.
 They may alternatively undergo metoidioplasty, in which a neophallus is created entirely from the clitoral tissue and the urethra.
 If the person begins with ovaries, they may undergo a hysterectomy, in which the ovaries are removed, and a bilateral salpingo-oophorectomy, in which the fallopian tubes are removed.
 Many of these procedures are actually commonly used by cisgender people who have had some kind of trauma to the genital region or who wish to not be able to procreate.